AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/transaction-reports-billable-apis.md

 -->

-## Abrechenbare formularzentrierte AEM Workflows {#billable--form-centric-aem-workflows}
+## Abrechenbare formularzentrierte AEM-Workflows {#billable--form-centric-aem-workflows}

-Die Schritte &quot;Aufgabe zuweisen&quot;und &quot;Document Services&quot;von formularzentrierten AEM Workflows werden als Transaktionen berücksichtigt.
-Wenn durch einen Workflow-Schritt eine Transaktion verbucht wird und der Workflow nicht abgeschlossen werden kann, wird die Transaktionsanzahl nicht zurückgesetzt.
+Die Schritte der Zuweisung von Aufgaben und der Dokumenten-Services von formularzentrierten AEM-Workflows werden als Transaktionen verbucht.
+Wenn durch einen Workflow-Schritt eine Transaktion verbucht wird, aber der Workflow nicht abgeschlossen werden kann, wird die Transaktionsanzahl trotzdem nicht zurückgesetzt.

 <!--
 Assign task and document services steps of Form-centric AEM Workflows on OSGi and all the renditions of interactive communication and are accounted as transactions.
 Previewing an interactive communication on the author instance and previewing on the publish instance using Agent UI are not accounted as transactions.
 If a workflow step accounts a transaction and the workflow fails to complete, the transaction count is not reversed.